top of page

 return price * (1 - discount_percent / 100)

-The unit tests for this function cover the expected behavior and the edge cases:
+The tests pin the expected behavior and the edges:

 def test_apply_discount_standard():